anwaldt/closed_captions/README.md

 from streaming platforms and converted using Matlab scripts.
-In the performance, a Python-based tool is used to play a set of captions, presented to the musicians on a GUI.
+In the performance, a Python-based tool is used to play a set of captions, presented to the musicians on a GUI:
-Depending on the source material for the captions, *Closed Captions* results in an individual composition.

 <img src="./images/TNG.png" width="600" />